 Before applying to all of the landlords for approval to exchange, you should check the following:

 - I have a secure, assured or fixed term tenancy.

 - I don’t owe any former rent, court costs or recharges.

-- There’s no active Notice Seeking Possession or court order against my tenancy.
+- There’s no active Notice of Intention to Begin Proceedings for Possession of a Property, Notice Seeking Possession, or court order against my tenancy.

 - There are no repairs outstanding that I haven’t reported.